 5 pantry storage tips for your kitchen

 Arrange your kitchen pantry with these five storage tips so you can spend less, waste less, stress less...and have more time around the table.
+Discover the kitchen and pantry storage cabinet selection from IKEA that will help you fulfill these creative hacks.

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.

-Interior designers: Fredrik Biel / Nathalie Kamkum
+Interior designers: Fredrik Biel/Nathalie Kamkum

 Photographer: Mårten Linton